Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 ## Introduction

-**Linus** created open source Linux in 1991.
-In 2005 Linus spent two weeks writing a distributed version control system in C to manage the Linux system's source code.
-Github was founded in April 2008 by Chris Wanstrath, PJ Hyett, and Tom Preston-Werner to host versions based on Git.
-Paying users can build private repositories, free users can only use public repositories (or private repositories with up to 3 developers).
-Git consists of three parts: Working Directory, Index and Repository:
+**Linus** created open source system Linux in 1991.
+In 2005, **Linus** spent two weeks writing a distributed version control system in C language to manage the Linux system's source code. **Github** was founded in April 2008 by Chris Wanstrath, PJ Hyett, and Tom Preston-Werner to host versions based on Git.

+And now, paying users can build private repositories, free users can only use public repositories (or private repositories with up to 3 developers).
+Git consists of three parts: Working Directory(工作区), Index(暂存区) and Repository(版本库):

 ## Install